T

 restaurant

-A historic and elegant restaurant serving traditional Hungarian cuisine with a refined touch.
-Known for its classic dishes and beautiful setting in the City Park, it offers a taste of old-world charm.
+A historic and elegant restaurant offering traditional Hungarian cuisine with a refined touch.
+Located near the City Park, it's a great spot for a sophisticated lunch.

 3. Afternoon